rachit-goyal1071/git-session/README.md

 # GitHub Learning Repository

 Welcome to the GitHub Learning Repository! 🚀 This repository is designed to be your go-to resource for mastering the basics of Git and GitHub.
-Whether you're a Git novice or looking for a quick refresher, you've come to the right place.
+Whether you're a Git novice or looking for a quick refresher, you've come to the right place [GitHub Docs](https://docs.github.com/en/get-started).

 ## Getting Started